CSC207-UofT/course-project-group-039-foodies/phase0/progress_report.md

 ### MARK

 * #### TASKS DONE:
+  * Worked on building the commandLineInterface and the relevant Page and Command classes.
+  * Helped write CRC cards of classes in the CLI package.
+  * Reviewed the team’s code and worked on getting it running all together without errors.

 * #### NEXT STEPS:
+  * Would like to work on making the code even more SOLID
+  * add more functionality with respect to what the user can do (including adding their own recipes and rating them) and expanding the test suite.

 ### MICHELLE

 * #### TASKS DONE:
-Worked on the writing the textfiles versions of and creation of CRC cards, participating in design discussions, implementing RecipeBook (revised by Mark), writing test cases, generating recipes, writing and editing the programme specification and scenario walk-through, converting the information to the Markdown versions, helping with the organisation of the GoogleDoc and meeting agenda creations
+  * Worked on the writing the textfiles versions of and creation of CRC cards, participating in design discussions,  writing and editing the programme specification and scenario walk-through, converting the information to the Markdown versions, generating recipes
+  * implementing RecipeBook (revised by Mark), writing test cases
+  * helping with the organisation of the GoogleDoc and meeting agenda creations

 * #### NEXT STEPS:
-* Work on developing the RecipeBook - maybe have different sections, Group features and maybe some data analysis with the recommendations?
+  * Would like to work on developing the RecipeBook - different sections of recipe book
+  * Potentially work on group features and data analysis for the recommendations/ pulling data from the web

 ### MILICA

 * #### TASKS DONE:
-Involved in design discussion.
-Implemented Recipe and RecipeGateway Classes (revised by Mark).
+  * Involved in design discussion.
+  * Implemented Recipe and RecipeGateway Classes (revised by Mark).
 Revised DatabaseManager and GetNewRecipeCommand.
+Scheduling
-Scheduling and hosting zoom meetings for group work.
+  * Hosting zoom meetings for group work.

 * #### NEXT STEPS:
-Work on implementing rating system for Recipe and possibly an Ingredient class
+  * Work on implementing rating system for Recipe and possibly an Ingredient class